Infinity 8500 vs 8800 Massage Chair Review

 Body Stretch

-The body stretch function offered by these models is quite robust, and casual users may find it too intense for their liking, but it provides almost immediate relief for chronic pain sufferers, because it takes pressure off of compressed discs in your spine in the same way that a chiropractic adjustment does.
+The body stretch function offered by these models is quite robust, and casual users may find it too intense for their liking, but it provides almost immediate relief for chronic pain sufferers because it takes the pressure off of compressed discs in your spine in the same way that a chiropractic adjustment does.

 Twist